 fifth of ten children born to Michael Morris Healy, an Irish plantation

-owner, and his wife Mary Elisa Smith, a former slave.
+owner, and his wife Mary Elisa Smith, a slave.
 This family produced a

 number of distinguished individuals.
 Three brothers entered the priesthood;